Martchus/tagparser/README.md

 It also depends on zlib.

 ## TODO
-- Support more tag formats (EXIF, PDF metadata, ...).
+- Support more formats (EXIF, PDF metadata, Theora, ...).
+- Allow adding tags to specific streams when dealing with OGG.
 - Do tests with Matroska files which have multiple segments.